Chocobozzz/PeerTube/.github/CONTRIBUTING.md

 ### Federation

-Create the tests database if they do not exist:
+Create a PostgreSQL user **with the same name as your username** in order to avoid using the *postgres* user.
+Then, we can create the databases (if they don't already exist):

 ```
-$ sudo -u postgres createdb -O peertube peertube_test{1,2,3}
+$ sudo -u postgres createuser you_username --createdb
+$ createdb -O peertube peertube_test{1,2,3}
 ```

 Build the application and flush the old tests data: